I have had a solar water heater for my home since I bought it in 2005.

 Natural gas is typically the most popular fuel source used for water heaters because it is a cheaper alternative to electricity and propane.
 Costs will vary based on what the charges are from your local energy company but, in most cases, natural gas is still the best option.

 Even though we don’t pay anything for our hot water for about half of the year there are initial costs to going with solar water heating instead of the more common other models.

 The biggest drawback to a solar water heater is the cost.
 More traditional water heaters can be bought for a couple of hundred dollars plus installation costs.
 Solar models are many times more expensive with procurement costs in the thousands.
-Installation will probably cost more too since they are installed outside and might need structural alterations to allow for their size and weight.
+The installation will probably cost more too since they are installed outside and might need structural alterations to allow for their size and weight.

 The weight of the unit isn’t much because the tank and panels only weigh a few hundred pounds or so.
 The extra weight comes into play when the tank is full of water.
 Our system has a 100-gallon tank and it was installed over a trellis near the back of our house.
 The trellis is nothing fancy but the main support beam is huge, it is about fifteen inches deep.

-As with any investment to a home numbers need to be crunched to see if it is worth the initial cost of the project.
+As with any investment in a home, numbers need to be crunched to see if it is worth the initial cost of the project.
 For example, you might want to remodel your kitchen a certain way but if the added value to your home doesn’t cover the money spent on the remodel is it really the best use of your cash?